New Semiconductor Device Emits Far-UVC Disinfectant Ultraviolet Light to Neutralize Coronavirus

 Tabletop Air Purifier Will Be a First Line of Defense

-NS Nanotech said it is also designing a portable personal air purifier that will be the first consumer application for its far-UVC chip.
+NS Nanotech said it is also designing a portable personal air purifier that will be the first consumer application for its solid-state far-UVC emitter.
 The pyramid-shaped tabletop device, which will be available in 2021, will be for business and consumer use at home, work, school, at receptionists’ desks, retail check-out, on your airline tray table, and many other possible locations.

 “Our tabletop air purifier will finally empower consumers to stop playing defense and start playing offense with a potent new weapon of far-UVC light,” said Coe-Sullivan.

 “We are providing a new first line of defense against airborne pathogens,” he said.
 “Far-UVC light can deactivate a virus before it reaches you.
 Your face mask, which only traps the virus before you breathe it in, will be your second line of defense.
 Vaccines, if and when they become available, will be a third line of defense that neutralizes the virus only after you have become infected.”

 About NS Nanotech: Ten Years of Technology Development